-Award-winning Israeli vocalist Tamuz Nissim has been living and performing in NYC for the last four years.
-She performs alongside with some of the city's most acclaimed musicians in clubs like the Blue Note, Jazz Forum, The Bar 55, Deer Head Inn, Cornelia Street and many more, gaining the love of music lovers and Jazz aficionados alike.
+Vocalist ,composer, lyricist and pianist Tamuz Nissim from Tel Aviv, Israel, now based in NYC is performing in International Jazz Festivals and clubs like the Blue Note, Jazz Forum, The Bar 55, Deer Head Inn, Lincoln Center and many more, gaining the love of music lovers and Jazz aficionados alike.

-Her latest album "Echo of a Heartbeat" received rave reviews from the Jazz press - NYC Jazz Record, UK Vibe, JazzPRESS Poland , All About Jazz, Midwest Record, Jazz DaGama, Jazz Avenues, WTJU, Jazz Journal and many more.
+Her latest albums Capturing Clouds (2020) “Echo of a Heartbeat” (2018) received rave reviews from the Jazz press -NYC Jazz Record, UK Vibe, JazzPRESS Poland , All About Jazz, Midwest Record, Jazz DaGama, Jazz Avenues, WTJU, Times Of Israel , The Jazz Journal (UK) and many more.

-The CD charted on The JazzWeek charts and it is being played in over a 100 radio stations around the USA, Canada, South America, Japan, Europe, Australia and Israel.
+Both albums are still being played in more than a 100 radio stations around the USA, Canada, South America, Japan, Europe, Africa, Australia and Israel.

 "Tamuz Nissim’s third release and it is a gem!
 She has a beautiful voice, outstanding control, she can scat with the best of any era and on top of that, she tosses in some knock out vocalese that would put the icing on any cake!"

-In 2017 she published "Liquid Melodies" a common CD with guitarist George Nazos where they present combination of jazz standards and "Originals that are so smart they can bend light."
+In 2017 she published "Liquid Melodies" a common CD with guitarist George Nazos , essential element to Nissim’s music for the ten years. where they present combination of jazz standards and "Originals that are so smart they can bend light."
 (C Michael Bailey, All About Jazz).
 Their record got extensive airplay worldwide, reached #57 in the Jazz Week charts and got warm reviews from the Jazz press.
 Their arrangement for Gershwin's Fascinating Rhythm was chosen for Jeff Hanley's show ‘Jazz Happening now’, an NPR one hour show that is broadcasted in 43 radio stations around the States.

 The band was also chosen to warm Hugh Masekela at the Atlanta Jazz Festival.